-Engaged employees are empowered employees who are not fearful of their jobs.
+Engaged employees are empowered employees who are not fearful of losing their jobs.
 As a result, they have the confidence and experience to suggest and implement continuous improvement across many systems.

 3. Process approach

 Refining process is a fundamental component of the TQM framework.
 Here, refinement means processes are followed in a logical order to ensure consistency and increased productivity.

 4. System integration

-It is vital that employees understand their roles and how they contribute to the greater success of the company – no matter how indirect these roles may seem.
+It is vital employees understand their roles and how they contribute to the greater success of the company – no matter how insignificant those contributions may seem.